Understanding Your Fantasy Football League

 What is the Role of the Commissioner?

 While there isn’t a right or wrong league size, most agree that 10 or 12 people is just about right.
 If there are too few people in the league, everyone has a team full of superstars, which removes some of the skill aspects of fantasy.
 If there are too many people, the talent pool will be spread too thin, making the league extremely challenging and, perhaps to a novice, less enjoyable.
-For instance, an 18-team league won’t allow every owner to have a real-life NFL starter at the backup QB, TE, K, and DST positions since there are only 32 teams in the NFL.
+For instance, an 18-team league won’t allow every manager to have a real-life NFL starter at the backup QB, TE, K, and DST positions since there are only 32 teams in the NFL.

 What is a Snake Draft?

-This allows for no team to have an unfair advantage based solely on their draft slot.
+This allows no team to have an unfair advantage based solely on their draft slot.
 If you have the first pick, then you get to take your favorite player, but you won’t have the opportunity to pick again until all the way at the end of the second round.
 If you have the last pick, then you may not get your favorite player first, but you’ll have the first pick in the second round, which should allow you to get two very good players before everyone else.

 How is Draft Order Determined?

-Leagues determine draft order in different ways.
+Leagues determine the draft order in different ways.
 Often, the draft order is randomized.
 You can even draw names out of a literal hat to determine the draft order.
 However, in most leagues hosted online, the draft order is set to randomize at a pre-selected time before the draft.
 Some leagues set the draft order based on standings from the previous season, and some leagues reward the winner by letting last season's victor select their own draft slot.

 If you're starting a league for the first time, using a randomly generated order might be the best way to go, but as long as your league has a fair method for assigning the draft order, there's no right or wrong way to do it.